sut-compiler/sut-compiler.github.io/about.md

     Course policies and information.
 ---

-# Designing Algorithms Course Syllabus
+# Compiler Design Course Syllabus
 {:.no_toc}

 ## Table of contents